When "Competency" in Reasoning Opens the Door to Vulnerability: Jailbreaking LLMs via Novel Complex Ciphers

 \subsection{Effectiveness of ACE}

-Table \ref{results-table} shows the DSR and ASR of the our first jailbreaking method, ACE, along with seven baseline methods.
-From the table, we observe that common encryption techniques, previously explored by \citet{yuan2023gpt} and \citet{wei2024jailbroken}, exhibit high decryption rates but result in low ASR.
-This confirms our hypothesis that existing encryption techniques can be easily incorporated into the safety-training of LLMs, reducing their effectiveness as jailbreaking methods.

-In contrast, less-common and novel techniques are significantly harder to decode completely, as evidenced by their lower DSR.
-Nevertheless, they still result in an almost equal, if not better, attack success to common ciphers.
+Table \ref{main-results-table} shows the DSR and ASR of our first jailbreaking method, ACE, along with seven baseline methods for 4 LLMs.
+The performance on the rest of the models is shown in Table \ref{results-table}.
+From the tables, we observe that common encryption techniques, previously explored by \citet{yuan2023gpt} and \citet{wei2024jailbroken}, exhibit high decryption rates but result in low ASR.
+This confirms our hypothesis that existing encryption techniques can be easily incorporated into the safety training of LLMs, reducing their effectiveness as jailbreaking methods.
+In contrast, uncommon and novel techniques still result in an almost equal, if not better, attack success to common ciphers.
 Upon manually verifying some responses, we noticed that LLMs are smart enough to accurately decode parts of a sentence and still infer the meaning of the encoded query from a partially constructed sentence.
-Specifically, the \textit{Word Substitution Cipher}, a novel cipher we created manually, is ``easy'' for all LLMs used in our study to solve and consistently jailbreaks every single LLM most effectively.

 Interestingly, ACE achieves performance comparable to AutoDAN—an optimization-based method—on Llama-3.1-8B-Instruct and ranks as the second-best method on Llama-3.1-70B-Instruct.
 This underscores the importance of incorporating more ciphered data into LLM safety training.
 What makes this particularly impressive is that ACE operates in a zero-shot prompt setting, requiring no optimization resources.